Incorporating Literals into Knowledge Graph Embeddings: Experiments

 \subsection{Experimental Setup}

-We build our LiteralE code on top of ConvE's codebase, which is publicly available.\footnote{https://github.com/TimDettmers/ConvE} The hyperparameters used in all of our experiments across all datasets are: learning rate 0.001, batch size 128, embedding size either 100 or 200, embedding dropout probability 0.2, feature map dropout probability 0.2, projection layer dropout probability 0.3, and label smoothing 0.1.
-Note, that these hyperparameter values are the same as in the experiments of Dettmers \textit{et al.}~\shortcite{dettmers2018conve}.
+We implemented LieralE on top of ConvE's codebase, which is publicly available\footnote{https://github.com/TimDettmers/ConvE}.
+The hyperparameters used in all of our experiments across all datasets are: learning rate 0.001, batch size 128, embedding size 200, embedding dropout probability 0.2, and label smoothing 0.1.
+Additionally for ConvE, we used feature map dropout with probability 0.2 and projection layer dropout with probability 0.3.
+Note, that these hyperparameter values are the same as in the experiments of \cite{dettmers2018conve}.

-Except for experiments with ConvE and LiteralE with $g_\text{gate}$, we run all of our experiments for a maximum of 100 epochs as we observed that this is sufficient for convergence in most cases.
-For ConvE, we used at most 1000 epochs, as described in the original paper~\cite{dettmers2018conve}, while for LiteralE with $g_\text{gate}$ we used at most 500 epochs.
+Except for experiments with ConvE, we run all of our experiments for a maximum of 100 epochs as we observed that this is sufficient for convergence.
+For ConvE, we used at most 1000 epochs, as described in the original paper~\cite{dettmers2018conve}.
 We apply early stopping in all of the experiments by monitoring the Mean Reciprocal Rank (MRR) metric on the validation set every three epochs.